jfrome1/NTW2029/src/content/docs/courses/Policies/genAIpolicy.md

 ---
 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course [:in any way](#x-modified).
+- You are free to use or not use GenAI chatbots in this course [:in any way](#x-modified)
 - *Every* assignment in this course must include either 1) a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.
 - There is no penalty for using GenAI as long as you submit your chat transcripts.